danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ---
-title: Transcoding audio with FFmpeg and AWS Lambda
+title: Transcoding audio with AWS Lambda
 date: '2019-10-27T13:35:21.293Z'
-description: 'Exploring a scalable and cost-effective serverless audio transcoding pipeline.'
+description: 'Converting short audio files with Amazon Elastic Transcoder and FFmpeg.'
 ---

 ## TL;DR

 For my side project I'm converting WebM audio files to MP3.
 I initially started doing this with <a href="https://aws.amazon.com/elastictranscoder/" target="_blank" rel="noopener noreferrer">Amazon Elastic Transcoder</a>, which works pretty well.
-But after doing the same with <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener noreferrer">FFmpeg</a> + <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">AWS Lambda Layers</a>, my initial testing shows that this implementation is around **10 times cheaper** and **2 times faster** for **short audio recordings**--that is for WebM audio files with a duration of around 3 minutes, and a size of around 3 MB.
+But after doing the same with <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener noreferrer">FFmpeg</a> + <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">AWS Lambda Layers</a>, my initial testing shows that this implementation is around **10 times cheaper** and **2 times faster** for **short audio** recordings (± 3 minute / 3 MB files).

 If you'd like to see the full code of the audio transcoder, go to <a href="https://github.com/upstandfm/audio-transcoder" target="_blank" rel="noopener noreferrer">github.com/upstandfm/audio-transcoder</a>.